 To advertise your internship opportunity, please access our online job & internship posting system Handshake.

-Due to the academic and extracurricular demands of the school year, Emory students traditionally pursue internships (both full-time and part-time) during the summer.
-However, on occasion some students are able to pursue part-time internships during the Fall and Spring Semesters (typically these should be no more than 20 hrs. per week or less).
+Due to the academic and extracurricular demands of the school year, Emory students traditionally pursue internships (both full-time and part-time) during the summer and full-time positions post-graduation.
+However, on occasion some students are able to pursue part-time internships during the Fall and Spring Semesters (typically these should be no more than 20 hrs. per week or less) in the Atlanta area.
 The Career Center will accept postings from employers for all semesters (fall, spring, and summer).
 We encourage employers posting summer internships to get their position(s) posted with us prior to our winter break (mid-December to mid-January) for the best chance of reaching the largest number of qualified students.